 - Initiate a transfer from your bank to the brokerage firm to fund your account

-Hopefully, setting up the link to facilitate an ACH transfer (not a wire transfer) between the bank and brokerage firm is easy.
-But if you have problems (I was once stumped by one of the major firms because its process was more cumbersome than others), call a customer service representative to help you deal with the problem.
+Hopefully, setting up the link to facilitate an ACH transfer (not a wire transfer) between the bank and brokerage firm will be easy.
+But if you have problems, call a customer service representative to help you deal with the problem.

-Finally, to get started, decide what you want to buy and be sure you have the funds to cover the purchase of your selected investment.
+The next step is to decide what you want to buy.
+Then be sure you have the funds to cover the purchase of your selected investment.
 If you choose a mutual fund, you’ll need to make sure you have enough money to make an initial investment plus any transaction charges.
-If you choose an ETF, you’ll need to have enough money to purchase one share plus any transaction charges.
-Many index funds don't carry transaction charges but check to make sure.
+If you choose a stock or ETF, you’ll need to have enough money to purchase one share plus any transaction charges (though this amount is typically $0).

-To execute the transaction, find the mutual fund or ETF listing (such as SWPPX for Scwhab S&P 500 Index Fund) and follow the prompts.
+To execute the transaction, find the mutual fund or ETF listing (such as SWPPX for Schwab S&P 500 Index Fund) and follow the prompts.
 Typically, you’ll click on “buy” or “trade,” enter the amount you want to buy (a dollar amount or number of shares), and then confirm the order.
-An order may be filled immediately (for ETFs, if you purchase at the market price) or after the close of the trading day (for mutual funds).
+An order may be filled immediately, when it fits within limit prices or other parameters, or at a specific time, such as the close of the trading day.

 That’s it!
-I’ve gone into detail for those who may be interested in the finer points of getting started in investing.
-But after you’ve opened an account and set up the banking connection, buying and selling shares is pretty easy.
+I’ve gone into detail for those who want to know the finer points of getting started in investing.
+After you’ve opened an account and set up the banking connection, buying and selling shares is easy.

 Do you find the process of getting started in investing easy?